tauri-apps/tauri-docs/docs/guides/building/macos.md

 ## Setting a Minimum System Version

-The minimum version of the operating system required for a Tauri app to run in macOS is `10.13`.
+The minimum version of the operating system required for a Tauri app to run on macOS is `10.13`.
 If you need support for newer macOS APIs like `window.print` that is only supported from macOS version `11.0` onwards, you can change the [`tauri.bundle.macOS.minimumSystemVersion`].
 This will in turn set the `Info.plist` [LSMinimumSystemVersion] property and the `MACOSX_DEPLOYMENT_TARGET` environment variable.

 ## Binary Targets